Teaching Marriage Skills

 I love teaching communication and conflict resolution skills because the results are so immediate and so gratifyingly obvious.
 I love when couples enter a therapy session surrounded by clouds of tension and leave laughing together.
 I love hearing older couples in marriage workshops tell younger ones, “You are so fortunate.
 If we had learned these skills when we first married we would have been spared years of needless tensions.”

-The main downside of offering marriage skills workshops is the significant marketing effort necessary establish a referral flow.
 Also, workshops generally need to be scheduled on non-work hours.
-Scheduling workshops on weekday evenings and/or weekends can intrude on the psychotherapist’s own leisure and family time.
+Scheduling workshops on weekday evenings and/or weekends can intrude on the psychotherapist’s personal leisure and family time.

 On the other hand, offering workshops one or two nights a week, and one weekend a month or every other month can substantially boost earnings.
-At the same time, workshop participants often want to continue to learn from the workshop leader after their initial exposure to marriage skills training, augmenting the workshop leader’s clinical practice.
+In addition, workshop participants sometimes want to continue to learn from the workshop leader after their initial exposure to marriage skills training, augmenting the workshop leader’s clinical practice.

 With regard to skills-oriented marriage therapy and skills-teaching in marriage workshops, which couples should receive which treatment?

 Couples that are more acutely distressed generally need to begin immediately with therapy.
-In marital therapy with one couple at a time, clinicians can combine teaching communication and conflict resolution skills with helping the couple to calm and resolve their specific and pressing issues.
+In marital therapy with one couple at a time, clinicians can combine teaching communication and conflict resolution skills with helping the couple to calm and resolve their specific most pressing issues.

-Most marriage education courses, including Power of Two Workshops, teach skills in a group format.
+Marriage education courses, including Power of Two Workshops, teach skills in a group format.
 Marriage workshops therefore tend to be a most appropriate, as well as least expensive, option for couples who mainly need just a skills upgrade rather than help settling urgent conflicts or exploring deeply-rooted problems.
-In addition, the group format can be very powerful in influencing change in spouses who are reluctant to admit that their behavior might be part of the marriage’s problems.

 With regard to other business aspects of these modalities, psychotherapists with strong collaborative communication and conflict resolution skills can market their skills to divorce lawyers, who tend to be a virtually untapped referral source.
-Divorce lawyers can refer couples who would prefer to fix rather than abandon their marriage, recent divorces who are having difficulty letting go of the marriage, and also post-divorce couple who need to co-parent more cooperatively.
+Divorce lawyers can refer couples who would prefer to fix rather than abandon their marriage, recent divorcees who are having difficulty letting go of the marriage, and also post-divorce couples who need to co-parent more cooperatively.

 Interestingly, in terms of income potential, leading workshops actually can yield higher per-hour income than marriage therapy.
 One of the clinicians in our practice recently reported that a workshop with five couples–her preferred workshop size–yields more than double what she earns per psychotherapy hour.
 Because her hourly earnings are greater and also because her husband will be available to do childcare during the times that she teaches workshops, her plan is to continue teaching marriage education when she takes maternity leave from her clinical practice.